 Arrange regular shoeing — every six weeks, at least — or, in the case of the barefoot horse, organise a trim every four weeks.

-If your farrier or vet feels your horse’s hooves would benefit from additional nutritional support, a good hoof supplement containing biotin, often with zinc and methionine can help hoof quality, but it needs to be fed for several months before seeing the benefit, and may be required on an on-going basis for maintenance.
+If your farrier or vet feels your horse’s hooves would benefit from additional nutritional support, a good hoof supplement containing biotin, often with zinc and methionine can encourage healthy hoof growth, but it needs to be fed for several months before seeing the benefit, and may be required on an on-going basis for maintenance.

-There are a wide range of lotions, oils and balms on sale designed to maintain the ideal levels of moisture in the horse’s hoof, although there is little clinical research available to support their efficacy.
+There are a wide range of hoof lotions, oils and balms on sale designed to maintain the ideal levels of moisture in the horse’s hoof – and your farrier may also suggest these – although there is little clinical research available to support their efficacy.